SynapseSL/SynapseOld/README.md

 ## **Support & Credits**
 In need of Support please join our [Discord](https://discord.gg/wSBHXwy)!

-First of all we need to thank [SCP: Secret Laboratory](https://scpslgame.com) and Northwood Studios for creating this amazing Game.
+First of all we need to thank [SCP: Secret Laboratory](https://scpslgame.com) and Northwood Studios for creating this amazing game.
 Please support them and the game via thier patron.

 We also need to thank the [Harmony](https://github.com/pardeike/Harmony) guys for developing a Runtime .NET Patcher.